Jazz Services, APIs and Instantiation

 The API class

 The API class is a BaseAPI aware of every other BaseAPI descendant.
 As a BaseAPI itself it manages: Channels, Volatile and Persisted.
-It routes its http put() and delete() methods to its parent and its get() method to either its parent, Core or ModelAPI.
+It routes its http put() and delete() methods to its parent and its get() method to either its parent, Core, Bebop or ModelAPI.
 API is called by the http_request_callback() callback function of the HttpServer class.
 Except for developing purposes it is typically uplifted to provide security and access control.
 Note that without restrictions, the API can execute any code on the server since it has access to the console via the Chanel container.
 The least harmful thing it can do is stop the server.
 This functionality can also be disabled via configuration, but uplifting provides total control over the server, not just disabling features.